 What You Will Need:

-In this course you will need access to a mat, Pilates ball/chi ball and possibly a set of Makarlu or other tools for pressure point release.
+In this course you will need access to a mat, chi ball and possibly a set of Makarlu or other tools for pressure point release.
 We use towels and a baby arc for extra support in some exercises as well.
-The exercises are also explored on all of the Pilates equipment and on CoreAlign.
+One of the exercises is done on each of the Reformer, Wunda Chair, Fuse Ladder and Trapeze Table.

 Below you can find a list of all the equipment used.
 If you would like to purchase any of the products that are available through us, you will receive a 10% discount as a course participant in any Body Organics Education course.